LazloGDA/gcp-terraform/README.md

-# Experiments with terraform basics in Goggle Cloud
+# Experiments with terraform basics in Google Cloud